arstevens/Jarvis/README.md

 # Jarvis lab assistant: Alexa/Amazon Echo Skill

-_the lab partner that does things right!_
+_The lab partner that does things right!_

 ## Introduction
 Jarvis is your personal assistant in the lab.
 He will tell you the steps to an experiment and store data for you.
 All you have to do is tell him too!
 Jarvis is built using Python 2.7 and AWS Lambda.